cs4404-mission2/writeup/README.md

 The most significant problem with this design is that SMS isn't encrypted in transport.
 An on-path adversary is able to intercept the pin over the air or over the telco's backend infrastructure, typically involving a routing protocol like SS7 [1].

 An alternate means of compromise is SIM swapping - where an attacker convinces the phone company to reroute a victim's texts and calls to a phone under the attacker's control [2].
 SIM swapping is not just a hypothetical attack but has been used recently in major cryptocurrency thefts such as the theft of $24 Million in bitcoin [3].
 This attack involves re-assigning a phone number from one SIM card to another.
 This can be done either by social engineering telco employees, bribing them, or simply stealing the tablet out of the hands of a telco store manager.
 This is a significant issue as the attack is relatively low skill and is a vulnerability at the transport level.
 The flaws with SMS 2FA cannot be addressed by the authenticating party other than simply not using it.
+These transport-level vulnerabilities also apply to telephony-based authentication systems.

 ### Successes